MorphoSeg: An Uncertainty-Aware Deep Learning Method for Biomedical Segmentation of Complex Cellular Morphologies: Methodology

 The objective is to develop an uncertainty-aware deep learning model capable of predicting a segmentation map \( \hat{S} \) for input cell images.
-To this end, we introduce a new training objective for unknown-aware learning, which utilizes virtual outliers as discussed in Section~\ref{sec:gda}.
+To this end, we introduce a new overall training objective, which utilizes virtual outliers as discussed in Section~\ref{sec:gda}.
 We start by defining the standard Dice loss between the predicted pixel scores \( \hat{y} \) and the ground truth targets \( y \):

-where \( p_i \) represents the predicted probabilities for the actual class labels \( g_i \), and \( \epsilon \) is a small constant introduced to prevent division by zero.
+where \( \hat{y}_i \) represents the predicted probabilities for the actual class labels \( y_i \), and \( \epsilon \) is a small constant introduced to prevent division by zero.

 In the case of medical segmentation~\cite{5a260c8117c44a4ba8a30b08}, Dice loss is frequently combined with Cross Entropy loss to form the overall training objective.
 The Cross Entropy loss is defined as follows: